-It is the trust's policy to try and meet parents' wishes where possible, however in some cases there may be more applications for a particular school than there are places available.
-If the total number of preferences for admission to a school exceeds the school's Published Admission Number (PAN), admission to oversubscribed Penk Valley schools will be determined by the oversubscription criteria (see page 3)
+It is PVAT's policy to try and meet parents' wishes where possible, however, in some cases there may be more applications for a particular school than there are places available.
+If the total number of preferences for admission to a school exceeds the school's Published Admission Number (PAN), admission to oversubscribed PVAT school's will be determined by the oversubscription criteria (see page 5 and 6)

-Deferred Entry to Reception Class
+4. Deferred Entry to Reception Class

-Parents may request that their child be admitted to Reception Class on a part-time basis, or that their child be admitted to school later in the same academic year until the child reaches compulsory school age (i.e. beginning of the term after the child's fifth birthday).
-The effect is that the place will be held for the child in Reception and is not available to be offered to any other child within the same academic year in which it has been offered.
+Parents may request that their child be admitted to Reception class on a part-time basis, or that their child be admitted to school later in the same Academic Year until the child reaches compulsory school age (i.e. beginning of the term after the child's fifth birthday).
+The effect is that the place will be held for the child in Reception and is not available to be offered to any other child within the same Academic Year in which it has been offered.
 Before deciding whether to defer their child's entry to school, parents should visit their preferred school(s) to clarify how they cater for the youngest children in Reception and how the needs of these children are met as they move up through the school.

-Admission Outside of the Normal Age Group
+5. Admission Outside of the Normal Age Group